 One of Lender’s objectives in participating was to help attendees appreciate the wealth of resources available to those who want to create a work environment that fosters good mental health.
 As an editor, she has a knack for finding information and sharing that with others.
 Information on promoting good mental health in the construction industry is becoming much more available.
 Lender says that even before you do your research, you can start with links found on the AsphaltPro site.

 Much of what is discussed on these platforms is directed at employers and what they can do in creating a good mental health environment.
 But Lender emphasizes that individuals have a role, too, and that these resources have information to help individuals be effective at spotting and addressing mental health issues they or their coworkers may be experiencing.
 And when it comes to helping others, “You don’t have to be an expert to provide support,” she says.
 “If you see someone is having a bad day or exhibiting thought and behavior patterns that indicate mental health struggles, approach them.
 Speak up.
 Talk about what they’re experiencing.”

 On the other hand, workers who appear to have issues may simply have been out too late the night before or perhaps are preoccupied with plans they’re making for a child’s birthday celebration.
 Training helps differentiate between everyday distractions and the types of conduct that signal more serious concerns while also providing guidance for responding to those more serious situations.

-A range of perspectives
+A culture of caring

-About the speakers
+About the experts

 Aaron Witt is the CEO of BuildWitt, a marketing and software business focused on employing construction marketing and training solutions to solve the workforce problem.
 He founded the company five years ago after studying engineering and working for companies like Kiewit – one of North America’s largest and most respected construction and engineering organizations – and Skanska – one of the largest construction and development companies in the world.